chrisshortlaw/homebrew_virtual_dom/README.md

 If we think about the user interface many modern calculators possess, it has a display and a set of physical buttons.
 The physical buttons can be depressed and the display shows those inputs to the user.
 In certain contexts (such as pressing an enter or equals button) the display will show the user the upshot of an expression.
 Users therefore expect a responsive user interface which will show them the inputs they enter.
 They will also expect more feedback when there inputs are invalid.
 An example of an invalid input would be multiple decimal points or successive, double operators.
 One method would be to check their validity and disregard the invalid input.
 The app should also be able to display the inputs dynamically, like a calculator displays numbers and operators following each button press.

-To achieve this, the 'Model'-'View'-'ViewModel' design pattern will be adopted.
-This splits the responsibility for the data processing to the 'Model', the general presentation and style to the 'View' and the mediation between the the aforementioned VIew and Model to the View-Model.
-In this case, the Model will hold the mathematical functions, api calls (if any), expression evaluations, and arrays (stack).
-The View-Model is charged with validating inputs, and managing the data bindings.
-The View-Model will also manage and render the VirtualDOM.
-Finally, the View will be our static HTML & CSS.
-The View will be manipulated by the ViewModel.
+To achieve this, the 'Model'-'View'-'Controller' design pattern will be adopted.
+This splits the responsibility for the data processing to the 'Model', the general presentation and style to the 'View' and the mediation between the the aforementioned View and Model to the Controller.
+In this case, the Model will hold the mathematical functions, api calls (if any), expression evaluations,arrays (stack), and the core data for the app.
+The Controller is charged with validating inputs, and managing the state.
+The View will  manage and render the VirtualDOM as well as hold our static HTML & CSS.
+The View will be manipulated by the Controller.

+#### The Underlying Structure

+When building this app, my intention was to get to grips with the Virtual-Dom and the problems it solves.
+I started out by reading the documentation of some of the better known front -end libraries: React and Vue.js.
+Yet, I found the terminology confounding at times, even if the documentation was otherwise very well written.
+A desire to overcome my diffidence pushed me to try an write my own (cut-down) versions of what they were doing.
+This diversion quickly became a rabbit-hole but the more I wrote, the more I understood and the more I began to see the underlying logic and simplicity of each library.
+At some point, I had written enough that it could qualify as my own front-end library, albeit a rudimentary one.

+Most apps are straightforward when decomposed.
+They consist of data and a way of presenting that data: 'Hello World' with pretensions.
+A wrinkle comes about when your presentation and the form of data is not one-to-one.
+At that stage, an intermediary is introduced to handle the data and transform it to something presentable.
+And thus we have our three part app.
+Below, I shall outline how I understand this and how I understand the approaches taken by React and Vue.js.

+At this point, I should state that I was greatly assisted by a volume of work by other developers in this area.
+In particular, the [Preact](), [PubSub.js](), and [Mozart]() by Tom Cully all provided insight and assistance into how these systems work.
+In particular, the effectiveness and simplicity of their code belies the clever decisions and approaches each of those projects deployed.

+[INSERT MORE HERE]

 #### _VirtualDOM_